Reduced Order Model Predictive Control for Parametrized Parabolic Partial Differential Equations: Conclusion

 Despite the pretty conservative error bounds, the RB-MPC approach worked very well for the two numerical examples considered in this paper.
 The minimum stabilizing prediction horizon of the RB-MPC approach is very close to the minimum stabilizing horizon of the reference FE-MPC approach as long as the RB approximation is sufficiently accurate.
 At the same time, the RB-MPC approach delivers a substantial speed-up compared to the FE-MPC approach thus improving the applicability of MPC for high-dimensional systems.

-An obvious next step is the extension of the methodology presented here for state feedback MPC to output feedback MPC.
+We are currently extending the methodolgy presented here to incorporate an $\varepsilon$-neighborhood around the desired state following the ideas on ``practical optimality.''
+Another obvious next step is the extension of the methodology presented here for state feedback MPC to output feedback MPC.
 In actual practice -- and especially when considering PDEs -- the entire state is often unknown and only a (small) number of measurements of the state are available.
 Combining the presented approach with a suitable observer is one topic for future work.
 Although our approach cannot be applied or extended directly to nonlinear problems, another topic is to investigate how it may provide guidelines even for MPC of nonlinear problems.

 \begin{appendix}